Welcome to the Unofficial SuperCheats Walkthrough Guide for Pokemon

 X and Pokemon Y, and the official announcement for both games was revealed in a worldwide announcement on January 8, 2013 made by Nintendo's Satoru Iwata, via the Nintendo Direct program (video announcements that are tailored for gamers and sent directly to their game consoles).

 While the details about the next pair in the main series were fairly thin at the time of the official announcement, among the information that was shared included the stunning news that the games will be sold in the traditional retail boxed version and in a new digital download format allowing gamers to directly download the titles to their 3DS consoles.
-The games will be fully-3D-enabled, and while there was no official word passed with respect to the total number of new Pokemon to be included in the games, during the announcement Satoru did offer five new Pokemon including the three Starter Pokemon and two Legendary Pokemon.
+The games will be fully-3D-enabled, and while there was no official word passed with respect to the total Number

 Black & White and Black 2 & White 2